Revature-1704-Java/trms-momccormick/BUSINESS REQUIREMENTS.md

 ## 5. Benefits Coordinator Approval
-The BenCo must provide approval for Tuition Reimbursement.
+The Benefits Coordinator must provide approval for Tuition Reimbursement.
 This stage is not skippable for any reason.
-The BenCo can request additional information from the employee, direct supervisor, or department head before approval.
-The BenCo has the ability to alter the reimbursement amount.
+The Benefits Coordinator can request additional information from the employee, direct supervisor, or department head before approval.
+The Benefits Coordinator has the ability to alter the reimbursement amount.

 ### 5.1.
 Business Rules
-If the BenCo changes the reimbursement amount, the Employee should be notified and given the option to cancel the request.
-If the BenCo does not approval in a timely matter, an escalation email should be sent to the BenCo’s direct supervisor.
-The BenCo is allowed to award an amount larger than the amount available for the employee.
-The BenCo must provide reason for this, and the reimbursement must be marked as exceeding available funds for reporting purposes.
+If the Benefits Coordinator changes the reimbursement amount, the Employee should be notified and given the option to cancel the request.
+If the Benefits Coordinator does not approval in a timely matter, an escalation email should be sent to the Benefits Coordinator’s direct supervisor.
+The Benefits Coordinator is allowed to award an amount larger than the amount available for the employee.
+The Benefits Coordinator must provide reason for this, and the reimbursement must be marked as exceeding available funds for reporting purposes.

 ## 6. Grade/Presentation Upload
 Upon completion of the event, the employee should attach either the Grade or Presentation as appropriate.
-After upload of a grade, the BenCo must confirm that the grade is passing.
+After upload of a grade, the Benefits Coordinator must confirm that the grade is passing.
 After upload of a presentation, the direct manager must confirm that the presentation was satisfactory and presented to the appropriate parties.
 Upon confirmation, the amount is awarded to the requestor.

 ### 6.1.
 Business Rules
 Only interested parties should be able to access the grades/presentations.
 Interested parties include the requestor and approvers.